python/cpython/Doc/library/zlib.rst

    compress a set of data that share a common initial prefix.

-Decompression objects support the following methods, and two attributes:
+Decompression objects support the following methods and attributes:

 .. attribute:: Decompress.unused_data